Nominees announced for CBH board election

 In District 3, current director Kevin Fuchsbichler will stand again with Stephen Strange, Bruce Rock, the only other candidate to nominate in this district.

-Mr Fuchsbichler was elected as a director of the CBH in April 2007 and is currently a member of the Remuneration and Nomination Committee and Workplace Health and Safety Committee.
+Mr Fuchsbichler was elected as a director of CBH in April 2007 and is a member of the Remuneration and Nomination Committee and Workplace Health and Safety Committee.

-He is currently a member of the Remuneration and Nomination Committee and chairman of the Investment Committee.
+He is a member of the Remuneration and Nomination Committee and chairman of the Investment Committee.

 READ MORE:

-Of the nine nominees, excluding current board members, two - Stephen Strange and Bill Bailey - have run for the board previously.
+Of the nine nominees, excluding current board members, only Stephen Strange and Bill Bailey have run for the board previously.

 Ballot packs containing full voting information will be mailed to members residing in Districts 2, 3 and 4 on Friday, January 11, 2019.